SettleMint

 What the operation does

 A forced transfer debits the source holder and credits the recipient in one custodian-authorised transaction.
-It is deliberately different from a normal holder transfer.
+This comparison shows which controls the operation bypasses and which still apply.

 Check or controlNormal transferForced transfer